Skip to content

 5. At that moment, what did you feel?

-6. What happened in the OR?
+6. What happened in the operating room?

-8. How did your partner react?
+8. How did your spouse react?

 17. Do you have a final message to share?